boyter/scc/README.md

 If you enable duplicate detection expect performance to fall by about 20% in `scc`.

-Performance is tracked over each release and presented below.
-Currently, the most recent release 3.1.0 is the fastest version.
+Performance is tracked for some releases and presented below.

 <img alt="scc" src=https://github.com/boyter/scc/raw/master/performance-over-time.png>